What is a Thermal Power Station?

 It is noted that there are no more disadvantages of a thermal power station due to the above advantages the disadvantages of the power plant are given below

-Thermal power plants are the most reputed bulk electrical generating station.
-We will explain the working of thermal power plant/thermal power plant components and working.
+Coal power plants are the most reputed bulk electrical generating stations.
+We will explain the workings of the coal power plant.
 The gas power plant works on the thermodynamic cycle but the steam power plant works on the Rankine cycle.
 Suppose coal is used as fuel for the thermal or steam power plant, the water is heated into the boiler by coal combustion then the steam is produced in the boiler.

-Thermal power plants require the large number of equipment to complete (from coal handling arrangement to generating electricity).
+Thermal power plants require much equipment to complete (from coal handling arrangement to generating electricity).
 Every electrical power plant consists of a large number of components the steam power plant depends on coal combustion.
 For this reason, a thermal generating station requires a large number of components such as

 - Coal handling arrangements